Scheduling with Probabilistic Per-Packet Real-Time Guarantee for URLLC: System Model and Problem Definition

-The data traffic along link $i$ is characterized by a 3-tuple $(T_{i}, D_{i}, P_{i})$: \begin{itemize} \item Period $T_{i}$: the transmitter of link $i$ generates one data packet every $T_{i}$ time slots.
+To support URLLC applications with heterogeneous real-time requirements, we characterize the PPRC data traffic along each link $i$ by a 3-tuple $(T_{i}, D_{i}, S_{i})$: \begin{itemize} \item Period $T_{i}$: the transmitter of link $i$ generates one data packet every $T_{i}$ time slots.

-\item Relative deadline $D_{i}$: each packet along link $i$ is associated with a relative deadline $D_{i}$ in units of time slots. \ifthenelse{\boolean{short}} {We assume $D_{i} \leq T_i$.} { A packet arriving at time slot $t$ should be successfully delivered no later than time slot $t$ + $D_{i}$; otherwise, the packet is dropped.
+\item Relative deadline $D_{i}$: each packet along link $i$ is associated with a relative deadline $D_{i}$ \ifthenelse{\boolean{short}} {in units of time slots, and $D_{i} \leq T_i$.} { in units of time slots.
+A packet arriving at time slot $t$ should be successfully delivered no later than time slot $t$ + $D_{i}$; otherwise, the packet is dropped.
 Since new packets with new information (e.g., sensing data or control signals) are generated every $T_i$ time slots, we assume $D_{i} \leq T_i$.
 Unlike Chen et al$.$ \cite{Zhang:pktRT}, we don't assume $D_{i} = T_{i}$.
 Thus both implicit deadlines and constrained deadlines in classic real-time systems are considered.
-Our model also covers the cases of heterogeneous deadlines across different links. } \item Application requirement $P_{i}$: due to inherent dynamics and uncertainties in wireless communication, real-time communication guarantees are probabilistic in nature.
-We adopt the following concept of probabilistic per-packet real-time guarantee first proposed by Chen el al$.$ \cite{Zhang:pktRT}: \begin{definition} Link $i$ ensures probabilistic per-packet real-time guarantee if $\forall{j}$, $Prob \{ F_{ij}{\leq}D_{i}\}{\ge}P_i$, where $F_{ij}$ is the delay (measured in the number of time slots) in successfully delivering the $j$-th packet of link $i$. \end{definition} \end{itemize}
+Our model also covers the cases of heterogeneous deadlines across different links. } \item PPRC requirement $S_{i}$: due to inherent dynamics and uncertainties in wireless communication, real-time communication guarantees are probabilistic in nature.
+We adopt the following concept of PPRC guarantee first proposed by Chen el al$.$ \cite{Zhang:pktRT}: \begin{definition} Link $i$ ensures PPRC guarantee if $\forall{j}$, $Prob \{ F_{ij}{\leq}D_{i}\}{\ge}S_{i}$, where $F_{ij}$ is the delay (measured in the number of time slots) in successfully delivering the $j$-th packet of link $i$. \end{definition} \end{itemize}